Algorand Virtual Machine Upgrade Fuels Simple, Even More Powerful Smart Contracts - NewsBreak

 Algorand Virtual Machine Upgrade Fuels Simple, Even More Powerful Smart Contracts

-Algorand, the technology company powering the platform for next-generation blockchain-based applications, announced the availability of the Algorand Virtual Machine (AVM), enhancing the open source blockchain’s position as a leading smart contract platform.
-This upgrade to Algorand’s Layer-1 protocol, now available on MainNet, provides robust tools for developers and organizations looking to build applications of the future on fast, scalable, low cost and stable infrastructure.aithority.com
+Major protocol upgrade catalyzes wave of DeFi applications building on Algorand, the carbon-negative blockchain network.
+BOSTON, Sept.
+29, 2021 /CNW/ -- Algorand, the technology company powering the platform for next-generation blockchain-based applications, today announced the availability of the Algorand Virtual Machine (AVM), enhancing the open source blockchain's position as a leading smart contract platform.
+This upgrade to Algorand's Layer-1 protocol, now available on MainNet, provides robust tools for developers and organizations looking to build applications of the future on fast, scalable, low cost and stable infrastructure.homenewshere.com

 Comments / 0